Eugénie Cotton: Family life

 Cotton was born Eugénie Elise Céline Feytis in Soubise (Charente-Maritime).
 She enrolled at the École normale supérieure de jeunes filles (ENSJF) in Sèvres in 1901 where she became a pupil of Marie Curie, and met Pierre Curie and Paul Langevin.
-In 1904, she was first in the female competition of the aggregation of physical and natural sciences.
-After graduation, she taught at the college in Poitiers and then at the ENSJF.
+In 1904, she was first in the female competition of the agrégation of physical and natural sciences.
+After graduation, she taught at a collège (middle school) in Poitiers and then at the ENSJF.

 In 1913, she married fellow physicist Aimé Cotton (1869 - 1951) who was a professor at the Faculty of Science in Paris and at the École normale supérieure in Saint-Cloud.
 They had four children (one of whom died shortly after birth).

-In 1925, as a doctor of physical sciences, Eugénie Cotton was a research master at the National Center for Scientific Research, the largest French public body of scientific research.
+In 1925 a doctor of physical sciences, Eugénie Cotton later became a research master at the National Center for Scientific Research, the largest French public body of scientific research.
 She also became director of the ENSJF in 1936.
 There, she participated in the reform of women's studies, raised the level of science education and developed the on-site laboratory and research.